Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic boundary layers

 for $P_m \gg 1$, and

-for $P_m \ll 1$ and $\Lambda_f \ll 1$.
+for $P_m \ll 1$ and $\Lambda_l \ll 1$.
 In the limit $\Lambda_l, P_m^{-1} \ll 1$, we obtain

-recovering the usual expressions for Stokes-Ekman boundary layers \cite[see e.g. equation 89 of][]{smylie1998viscous}, e.g. found within rotating spheres in librations \cite[][]{sauret2013libration}.
+recovering the usual expressions for Stokes-Ekman boundary layers \cite[e.g.equation 89 of][]{smylie1998viscous}, e.g. found within rotating spheres in librations \cite[][]{sauret2013libration}.
 The boundary layer thickness diverges at the so-called critical latitudes $\cos \theta_\pm =\mp 1/\gamma$, which turns out to be also the case for the general expressions (\ref{eq:lrovi1})-(\ref{eq:lrovi2}): $\iota_+$ and $\kappa_-$ vanish for $\theta_+$ and $\theta_-$, respectively, for any values of $P_m$ and $\Lambda_l$ (and thus for any magnetic field geometry).
-In the particular case of our uniform axial magnetic field, $\iota_-$ and $\kappa_+$ also vanish for $\theta_-$ and $\theta_+$, respectively.
+For the uniform axial magnetic field, $\iota_-$ also vanish for $\theta_-$, and $\kappa_+$ for $\theta_+$.